Codeplain-ai/plain2code_client/plain2code_cli_documentation.md

 ## Command Line Arguments

+**Default Configuration:**
-> **Tip:** While all arguments can be provided via the command line, it is better to manage your configuration through a `config.yaml` file.
-This keeps your setup more organized and makes it easier to maintain and reuse settings across runs.
+By default, configuration options are specified in the `config.yaml` file.
+Using a config file is recommended for clarity and reusability, as it keeps your settings organized and makes it easy to manage them across different runs.

 ### Positional Arguments